Welcome, Newcomers

 affirmation of faith, the Creed; and for the reading of the Gospel

-in the Holy Eucharist ad the of the People.
+in the Holy Eucharist and the Prayers of the People.
 Psalms are sung or

 said sitting.
 We sit during readings from the Old Testament and